joedski/musings/Vue General/Treating Objects as Atoms in Vue Data.md

-Treating Objects as Atoms is Vue Data
+Treating Objects as Atoms in Vue Data
 =====================================

 Vue 2.x reactifies objects by walking their own props and transforming them into getters/setters.
 In particular, it will _not_ walk the Prototype Chain, as the Vue team wanted to treat instances or objects with delegates as staying instances/objects-with-delegates.